think-in-universe/matic-cocos-creator/README.md

 To learn more about Matic Network, check out the document here: https://docs.matic.network

+## Game Development Tutorials

+For game developers who want to start with Matic and Cocos, you might be interested to check out [Matic Cosos Starter Kit](https://github.com/think-in-universe/matic-cocos-starter-kit) to speed up the environment setup and game development.

 ## Versions Mapping

 | Matic Plugin for Cocos Creator | Matic.js |